sebsch2002/sjgrabber/README.md

 You will need to manually set the *executable flag* of the SJgrabber binary (`chmod +x SJgrabber`) after unzipping!

 ### NW
+*Attention, NW builds are untested!*
-I also distribute NW builds (`SJgrabber.nw` after unzipping), however you need to download the most current version of [node-webkit](https://github.com/rogerwang/node-webkit) to run it!
+I also distribute NW builds (`SJgrabber.nw` after unzipping), but you'll need to download the most current version of [node-webkit](https://github.com/rogerwang/node-webkit) to run it.

 ## FAQ